2011 Tums Fast Relief 500: Race

 The race, the 33rd in the season, began at 2:00 p.m.
 EDT and was televised live in the United States on ESPN.
 The conditions on the grid were dry before the race with the air temperature around 50 °F. Tony Beach, associate Pastor at Ft.
 Trial Baptist Church in Stanleytown, Virginia, began pre-race ceremonies by giving the invocation.
-Next, North Carolina Agricultural and Technical State University Blue and Gold Marching Machine performed the national anthem, and Ashley Young, winner of the Tums Sweepstakes, gave the command for drivers to start their engines.
+Next, North Carolina A&T State University marching band performed the national anthem, and Ashley Young, winner of the Tums Sweepstakes, gave the command for drivers to start their engines.
 A late race caution set up a restart with 3 laps remaining, with Jimmie Johnson and Tony Stewart on the front row.
 Johnson chose the heavily-favored inside line, but Stewart had a great restart and cleared Johnson off of Turn 4 coming to 2 to go.
 Brad Keselowski was spun out on the restart, but was able to get back going and NASCAR decided not to throw the caution.
 Stewart would go on to win the race, his 3rd race victory of the 2011 season, all of them coming during the Chase.